 The popularity of Gasparilla has presented a unique opportunity for businesses to align their marketing with the fun and popular celebration.
 Walk into a Publix this time of year and you’ll likely see a pirate ship made from Coca-Cola boxes or various beers flanked by a pirate mannequin and snacks.
 Local restaurants and bars in the area claim to be “the official afterparty” spot after the parade, bringing in eager guests ready to support local business.

 That’s not where it ends, however.
 Gasparilla consists of three different parades; the Children’s Parade, the Night Parade which runs through Ybor City, and the main event, the Gasparilla Parade of Pirates.
 Thousands of dollars are spent by local businesses on heavily branding and adorning parade floats for these events, getting beads to hand out, and creating swag to throw to parade go-ers.
-And don’t forget the goodwill advertising that companies like Captain Morgan use, by pledging money to Lyft and Uber to prevent drunk driving.
+We also can’t forget the goodwill advertising that companies like Captain Morgan use, by pledging money to Lyft and Uber to prevent drunk driving.

 Sponsorships are another integral part of the festivities as well, not only for the parades but for the arts and music festivals.
 Take the Gasparilla Music Festival for example.
 This concert takes place over the course of 3-days in Curtis Hixon Park in downtown Tampa, and businesses know that this is a great opportunity to get their name out there.
 Hundreds of vendors and sponsors line the venue, handing out swag, raffling off prizes, and generating interest for their brand among attendees.

 In the weeks, and even months, leading up to Gasparilla, organizers of the main events take to social media to create excitement.
-Using channels like Facebook, Instagram, and Twitter is a great way to get the word out, at a low cost.
+Using channels like Facebook, Instagram, and Twitter is a great way to get the word out at a low cost.
 Hashtags are used and created to generate interest in the event from all over the country.
 Hundreds of pieces of content are created for the event each year, in the form of pictures, videos, and blogs.
 Giveaways are also a big piece of this, particularly on Instagram, in which users are encouraged to like and tag friends in a post to be entered to win gift cards, tickets, and more.

 No matter the tactic, it all goes back to knowing your audience and seizing the day to make the most of your marketing.
 What may seem like a small drop in the bucket, can make waves with customers for years to come.
 Here at Cape and Bay, we love our community and the businesses in it; even the “Bay” part of our name pays homage to sunny Tampa Bay.
 We’re here to help businesses like yours find their audience, and storm the harbors of Tampa with confidence.